brianhill/deep-learning/envs_and_resources.md

-# README
+# Environments and Resources

-*envs and resourcces used by the project*
+*Document the dependencies of the projects*

 ## The raschka env